weblate/qTox_enhanced-1/doc/user_manual_en.md

 right-clicking on a contact a menu appears that has the following options:

 * __Open chat in a new window:__ opens a new window for the chosen contact.
-* __Invite to group:__ offers an option to create a new groupchat and automatically invite the friend to it or to an already existing groupchat.
+* __Invite to conference:__ offers an option to create a new conference and automatically invite the friend to it or to an already existing conference.
 * __Move to circle:__ offers an option to move friend to a new [circle](#circles), or to an existing one.
 * __Set alias:__ set alias that will be displayed instead of contact's name.
-* __Auto accept group invites:__ if enabled, all group chat invites from this friend are automatically accepted.
+* __Auto accept conference invites:__ if enabled, all conference invites from this friend are automatically accepted.
 * __Auto accept files from this friend:__ option to automatically save files from the selected contact in a chosen directory.